Vaibhav13kamat/Vaibhav13kamat/README.md

 ### Hi there, I'm Vaibhav.  👋

 ## I'm a computer science engineering student!
-- 🔭 Looking for internship!
+- 🔭 Intern at CREATIVE CAPSULE.
 - 🤕 grinding leetcode.
 - 👯 Learning ML
 - 🥅 2022 Goals: Contribute more to Open Source projects